mbta/api_checker/README.md

 The `url` field is the url that will be checked for correct response JSON and/or stale data and must begin with `"http"` or `"https"`.

-The `active` field is currently unused.
+The `active` field, if set to false, will ignore that check.

 The `frequency_in_seconds` is the minimum desired frequency to run a check.